-Indiana is home to many types of bees, and it is essential to know what kinds of bees live there.
+Indiana is home to many types of bees, and knowing what kinds of bees live there is essential.

 This blog post will discuss 14 different types of bees in Indiana and where they can be found.